askarahodov/xyops/docs/cli.md

 npm run unboot
 ```

 **Important Note:** When xyOps starts on server boot, it typically does not have a proper user environment, namely a `PATH` environment variable.
-So if your scripts rely on binary executables in alternate locations, e.g. `/usr/local/bin`, you may have to restore the `PATH` and other variables inside your scripts by redeclaring them.
+So if your scripts rely on binary executables in non-standard locations, you may have to restore your custom `PATH` and other variables inside your scripts by redeclaring them.

 ## Upgrading xyOps